 You know that saying, "turn that frown upside down?"
-Yea, well that's what you need to do the next time you see that the bananas sitting out on the counter are a little too ripe to be eaten as is.
+Yea, well that's what you need to do the next time you see that the bananas sitting out on the counter are a little too ripe to throw into a fruit bowl or eat as is!

 Jump to: